Three fundamental methods. One foundry. Aluminium, copper-base and iron alloys — cast to your specification from our Glendene, Auckland facility.

 Yes.
 Most of our clients arrive with their own patterns, but many come with nothing more than a sketch, a photo or an existing part they want reproduced.
 We have 3D scanning, digital modelling and traditional patternmaking capability to take your input and turn it into a usable pattern.
 We can even scan broken artworks and piece them back together digitally.

 Lead times depend on the method, quantity and complexity.
-Greensand production runs can be turned around quickly once tooling is ready.
-Investment casting takes around 4 days for the ceramic shell build alone, plus pattern time.
+Greensand production allows large quantities per day.
+Investment casting takes around 4 days for the ceramic shell build alone, plus pattern prep, dewax and casting.
 Hardsand is typically faster than investment.
-Shaun will give you a realistic timeframe when you discuss your project — we don't overpromise.
+Our team will give you a realistic timeframe when you discuss your project — we don't overpromise.

 Yes — heat treating with a certified report is available on request for all relevant alloys.
 Please discuss this requirement prior to quoting so it can be factored into scheduling and pricing accurately.

 No job too complex, too small or too unusual.
-Call Shaun for a straight answer.
+Call the team for a straight answer.